Changes to Legal Handgun Carry in Maryland

 -Employees of an armed car company, if acting under the scope of employment and has valid permits to wear, carry, or transport handguns issued under Title 5, Subtitle 3 of the Public Safety Article

--The wearing, carrying, or transporting of a firearm on a portion of real property subject to an easement, a right of way, a servitude, or any other property interest allowing access on or through the real property by the holder of such property rights or a guest or assignee of the holder
+- The wearing, carrying or transporting on a portion of real property subject to an easement, a right of way, a servitude or any other property interest by (1) the holder of the interest or (2) the guest or assignee of the holder of the interest.

 SB 1 also Requires:

--Handguns must be carried concealed under or within an article of the wearer’s clothing or within an enclosed case, but allows the momentary and inadvertent display of a concealed firearm
+-Handguns must be carried concealed from view under or within an article of the wearer’s clothing or within an enclosed case, but doesn't penalize the momentary and inadvertent display of a concealed firearm

 Penalty Upon Conviction for Being in a Sensitive Area as Outlined in SB 1: